 If you are new to the government contracting world you have probably heard the acronym FAR thrown around quite a bit.
-If you are wondering what it is, who it’s for, and what it covers, then you have come to the right place.
-In this document we’ll cover the basics of the FAR and what you need to know as you engage in government contracts.
+If you are wondering “What does FAR stand for?
+Who is it’s for?
+And what does it cover?” then you have come to the right place.
+First and foremost, FAR stands for Federal Acquisition Regulation, and this document will serve as a sort of Federal Acquisition Regulation cheat sheet where we’ll cover the basics of FAR and what you need to know as you engage in government contracts.

-To ensure that all Government purchases via contract are uniform and fair, a system of policies and procedures is put in place that nearly all government agencies are required to comply with.
-This system is known as the Federal Acquisition Regulations System (FAR).
-The FAR is basically a guideline that protects (clauses and forms) and directs (requirements and rules) contractors and contractees as they engage in work.
+To ensure that all Government purchases via contracts are uniform and fair, a system of policies and procedures is put in place that nearly all government agencies are required to comply with.
+This system is known as the Federal Acquisition Regulations System.
+The Federal Acquisition Regulation (FAR) is the primary document in the system and is basically a guideline that protects (clauses and forms) and directs (requirements and rules) contractors and contractees as they engage in work.

 Who uses it?